Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-Across the five \SI{12}{\micro\second} growth simulations, cap nucleation occurred on $(0001)$ in two trajectories, on $(10\bar{1}1)$ in one trajectory, and at an interface between two facets in two trajectories.
-After nucleation, the cap continued to grow and extended beyond the initial nucleation facet (Fig. \ref{fig:growth}b, \SIrange{3.73}{12.00}{\micro\second}).
-In the representative case shown, the low curvature of the cap on $(0001)$ permits dimers near the edge of the $(10\bar{1}1)$ facet to attach to the growing edge, forming rings that propagate the interface onto $(10\bar{1}1)$ (\SI{3.73}{\micro\second}; SI Video 3).
-Therefore, growth is not necessarily confined to the facet on which nucleation initiates.
+For the five \SI{12}{\micro\second} growth simulations performed here, cap nucleation occurred on the $(0001)$ facet in two, on the $(10\bar{1}1)$ facet in one, and at a junction between facets in two runs.
+However, only two of the growth simulations yielded well-defined SWCNTs.
+In one, the cap formed on the $(0001)$ facet (Fig.~\ref{fig:growth}); in the other, it formed at the junction between the $(0001)$ and $(10\bar{1}1)$ facets.
+For the simulation discussed here, after nucleation the cap continued to grow and extended beyond the $(0001)$ facet, as seen in the snapshots \SIrange{3.73}{12.00}{\micro\second} in Fig.~\ref{fig:growth}b.
+A detailed look at the trajectory shows that the low curvature of the cap on the $(0001)$ facet enables dimers at the edge of the $(10\bar{1}1)$ facet to attach to the growing cap, forming rings that propagate the cap onto the $(10\bar{1}1)$ facet as seen in the snapshot at \SI{3.73}{\micro\second} in Fig.~\ref{fig:growth}b and SI Video 4.
+Thus, even if the cap nucleates atop one facet, growth is not necessarily limited to that facet if the cap has low curvature and extends to the facet edge.